clovis-de-melo/clovis-de-melo/README.md

 This is Clovis de Melo, a fluent English speaker Brazilian with 9+ years of experience in the SaaS/IT field.

-I invite you to see my recommendations on my [Linkedin profile](https://www.linkedin.com/in/clovisdemelo/)
+Feel free to add me on [Linkedin](https://www.linkedin.com/in/clovisdemelo/).

 ## Companies I´ve worked for: